saschagaudlitz/Flash/README.md

 ## Write a model

+> See `models/maf.py` for a working example.

-We use `argparse` for specifying hyperparameter.
+Use `argparse` for specifying hyperparameter.
 Then you can run a model from the root directory of the project:

     python3 models/maf.py --n_epochs=10 --batch_size=32 --n_hidden_features=32